Different-Productions/BoosterKitDemo/README.md

 ## Testing the Demo

+### Normal Mode (Dev Mode OFF)
 1. **First Launch**: Highest priority Booster appears
 2. **Tap "Continue"**: Booster is marked as viewed
 3. **Close App**: Reopen to see if another Booster appears
 4. **Tap "Reset Viewed Boosters"**: Clear viewed state to test again

+### Dev Mode (Dev Mode ON)
+1. **Toggle Dev Mode**: Enable the dev mode switch in the app
+2. **Restart App**: Close and reopen for dev mode to take effect
+3. **Test Repeatedly**: Boosters will appear every session but won't be marked as viewed
+4. **No Database Clutter**: Perfect for testing without filling your database with test records
+5. **Session State Still Active**: Only one booster shows per session (use "Reset Session State" to see another)

+**Dev Mode Benefits:**
+- Test boosters without permanently marking them as viewed
+- No need to constantly clear the database
+- Easier iteration during development
+- Clean database for production testing

 ## Learn More